 The ever alert FRI regular commentators picked up on this tragedy in near real time.
 Last Tuesday morning an Army patrol opened fire on a bus on the main road between Kandahar and the large ISAF base just outside the city.
 They killed four Afghans which sparked protests inside Kandahar City.
 The NATO statement is pasted below:

-“NATO said the bus approached a slow-moving military patrol from the rear at a high speed.
+NATO said the bus approached a slow-moving military patrol from the rear at a high speed.
 Troops opened fire after the driver ignored flares and other warnings including flashlights and hand signals to slow down, NATO said in a statement.
 It confirmed four people were killed, adding the alliance “deeply regrets the tragic loss of life.”

 That is the critical dynamic with which to judge how the people feel about us and the assorted groupings of bad guys who cause them much more grief and hardship, in their reaction to loss of life through stupidity.
 When people react with spontaneous outrage to Taliban killings, then we will know the tipping point is well behind us.
 Until then the best thing we could do is to limit the number of military vehicles we put on the road by stopping the “commute to work” mentality found on Big Army FOB’s and by removing turret gunners.
-As I have pointed out about 100 times or so now, the tactic of shooting at VBIED’s to stop them before they hit a convoy has never once worked.
-ISAF gunners have killed hundreds and hundreds of civilians and never stopped a single suicide bomber.
+As I have pointed out about 100 times or so, the tactic of shooting at VBIED’s to stop them before they hit a convoy has never worked.
+ISAF gunners have killed hundreds of civilians and never stopped a single suicide bomber.

 Last night there was another series of attacks in Kandahar City, two car bombs, both of which were targeting the international community.
 A VBIED apparently penetrated into a compound shared by the Louis Berger Group and Chemonics – a large USAID implementing partner.
-Reportedly, three internationals and three Afghans were killed in the blast which was huge – this was a well designed, powerful VBIED which remains rare in Afghanistan.
-Another small IED detonated last night in Jalalabad very close to the site of last week’s bicycle bomb; it caused no damage or casualties and was yet another act of intimidation.
-I should say another failed attempt of intimidation because the local people really could give a damn about these nuisance attack which, for all we know, could be (as E2 observed in the comment section) directed at Governor Sherzai.
+Reportedly, three internationals and three Afghans were killed in the blast which was huge – this was a well designed, powerful VBIED which are rare in Afghanistan.
+Another small IED detonated last night in Jalalabad very close to the site of last week’s bicycle bomb; it caused no damage or casualties because it was an act of intimidation.
+I should say another failed attempt of intimidation because the local people really could give a damn about these nuisance attacks which, for all we know, could be (as E2 observed in the comment section) directed at Governor Sherzai.

 Last night’s attack in Kandahar was the third attack on an aid organization operating in the south in the last month.
 Two of these attacks targeted large compounds with multiple layers of security, the attempted attack on IRD in Lashkar Gah last month failed.
-The attack last night did not.
+The attack last night on Louis Berger did not.
 By successfully targeting international aid workers, the bad guys are able to slow down and in some cases stop the “build” part of the “clear, hold, and build” tactic which is now the focus of ISAF.
-By driving up the level of violence in Kandahar they can force ISAF and ANSF units to deploy into the city center without doing the methodical job of clearing street by street, erecting mobility obstacles which funnel all traffic into joint check points, conducting a census to establish who belongs where and who’s controlling the city.
+By driving up the level of violence in Kandahar they can force ISAF and ANSF units to deploy into the city center without doing the methodical job of clearing street by street, erecting mobility obstacles to funnel all traffic into joint check points, conducting a census to establish who belongs where and who’s controlling the city.
 Thrusting units deep inside a hostile unstable city will dramatically increase the probability of another shooting event which ISAF can clearly not afford.